-- GCSE English, Maths, IT and Sciences
+- GCSE English Language, Literature, Maths, Geography and double/triple Sciences

-- Vocational L2 qualifications
+- 3 Vocational L2 qualifications

-- Project based learning

 - Preparation for real work experience

 - Personal, moral, social and cultural understanding

 - Enrichment opportunities

 Auditor

 In so far as the trustees are aware:

 - there is no relevant audit information of which the charitable company's auditor is unaware. - the trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.